Canva Review — All the Pros and Cons

 Now, it doesn’t give you all the bells and whistles that PowerPoint does (there are no 3D models or equation features to play with, for example, and the types of graphs you can create are more basic than those you can make with PowerPoint).

-However, the range of tools on offer is still decent and the interface for designing presentations is extremely easy to use — in my view, easier than PowerPoint’s.
+However, the range of tools on offer is still decent and the interface for designing presentations is extremely easy to use — in my view, a lot easier than PowerPoint’s.

-The template range is much bigger than PowerPoint’s too: Canva gives you around 18,000 templates to choose from, which come in 3 formats (16:9, 4:3 and ‘mobile first’).
+The template range is much bigger than PowerPoint’s too: Canva gives you over 28,700 templates to choose from, which come in 3 formats (16:9, 4:3 and ‘mobile first’).
 By contrast, PowerPoint gives you just 50 out of the box.

 (You can read our full Canva vs PowerPoint comparison here.)

-Creating a presentation in Canva.
-One of the key uses of the design tool is as an alternative to Microsoft Powerpoint.
+Canva’s presentation maker.
+One of the key applications of the tool is an alternative to Microsoft 365.

 Recording a presentation in Canva is simple too; you can use your computer’s webcam and built-in microphone to record a video of yourself as you present the content (a circular video of you appears in the bottom left corner of the presentation when you do so — see highlighted section in screengrab below).